mmontoya/random-user-directory-app/README.md

 ## Bonus Features

 ### Offline Mode
 I implemented an offline browsing mode by serving a cached version of the users that I have saved in a JSON file.
-To make it obvious that we are working in an `offline` context, I included a generic image of the profile pixture instead of the one that is associated with the online version.
+To make it obvious that we are working in an `offline` context, I included a generic image of the profile picture instead of the one that is associated with the online version.
 Please note that in order to test this feature, you will need to be running the app locally so that you can disable access to the internet.
 You will then be able verify that it continues to serve data when you _refresh_ the page.

 ### Internationalization (i18n)